-The International Wines and Spirits Record (IWSR) recently reported a growing trend of reducing alcohol consumption or quitting entirely through the use of non-alcoholic beer and wine.
+The International Wines and Spirits Record (IWSR) has reported a growing trend of reducing alcohol consumption or quitting entirely through the use of non-alcoholic beer and wine.
 These findings come on the heels of the encouraging Dry January movement.

 The ISJR, located in the United Kingdom, reports that their research for its 2019 “Low- and No-Alcohol Report” points to the Drug January trend signals a global upward trend in health and wellness.